Skip to main content

 Learn about UC San Diego's philosophy and practices for awarding financial aid.

 UC San Diego awards financial aid based on need.
 Need-based financial aid reduces barriers to higher education for students and families who could not otherwise afford college costs.
-This need-based packaging philosophy assures that:
+Our need-based packaging philosophy ensures that:

 • Students with similar circumstances are treated equally.